 Donald Trump arrives in court by subpoena

-As CNN reported today, "the selection process will last two days, but today Trump is likely to be removed from the list of potential jury members."
-Previously, he will have to pay a fine for not responding to the five previous summons that required him to appear in the selection process for jury members.
+As CNN reported today, “the selection process will continue for two days, but Trump will likely be removed from the list of potential jury members as early as today.”
+He will first have to pay a fine for failing to respond to five previous subpoenas requiring him to appear for the jury selection process.

-According to the vice-president of the Trump Organization and special adviser to Trump Michael Cohen, these subpoenas were sent to the address where the billionaire never lived.
+According to the vice president of the Trump Organization and special adviser to Trump, Michael Cohen, these subpoenas were sent to an address where the billionaire never lived.

-“In New York, home to many celebrities, it is not unusual for such people to be put on the list of potential jurors,” said AP.
-“Among them were President John F. Kennedy's daughter Caroline, filmmakers Woody Allen and Spike Lee, singer Madonna.”
+“In New York, home to many celebrities, it is not unusual for such people to be named on potential jury lists,” the AP noted.
+“Among them were President John F. Kennedy’s daughter Caroline, film directors Woody Allen and Spike Lee, and singer Madonna.”

 Under US law, the selection of potential jury members is done by random sampling from voter lists and driving license holders.
 Those who receive a subpoena demanding to appear at the jury selection process are required to answer a series of questions that will determine whether the candidate is suitable for the performance of jury duties.
 A juror must be older than 18 for years, a US citizen, reside within the county where he must perform jury duties, and be fluent in English.
 For those persons who were on trial, a previous conviction must be removed.